LErdweg/moodle-block_alphabees/README.md

 This plugin is licensed under the GNU General Public License v3.0.
 For more details, see the `LICENSE` file included in the repository.

+## Proprietary Components

+The Alphabees Chat Widget is a proprietary, externally hosted JavaScript file dynamically loaded into Moodle via this plugin.
+To ensure consistency and efficiency, the widget is centrally managed and versioned on our servers.
+This approach reduces maintenance overhead across plugins for different LMS platforms, enabling seamless updates and a consistent user experience.
+As part of our business model, the chat widget generates revenue to finance ongoing operations and development.
+For this reason, it is not open-source, though the Moodle plugin code remains fully open-source and compliant with Moodle's development standards.

 ---

 ## Support